FAQs

 Notice of Administration - Real Property Located in Different NM County (County other than decedent’s county of domicile)

 This is governed by Section 45-1-404 of the New Mexico Uniform Probate Code.
 NMSA 1978, §45-1-404 (1953, as amended through 1975).
 The PR must record a Notice of Administration in the county where the real property is located.
 The PR must also record a conveyancing instrument (i.e. deed) to transfer ownership of the property.
 The Notice of Administration and conveyancing instrument are often filed concurrently in the County Clerk’s Office of the county where the real property is located.
 Caution: deed drafting is often highly technical.
 To avoid inadvertently clouding the title of the real property, the PR should obtain the assistance of a competent professional when preparing deeds.
-The Notice of Administrations should set forth:
+The Notice of Administration should set forth:

 - the name of the decedent;